dotninjas/dotninjas.github.io/ninja/tubs.py.md

 ### `Num`

-Incrementally adds and subtracts numners to a Gaussian, tracking 'mu' and
+Incrementally adds and subtracts numners to a Gaussian, tracking `mu` and
-       'sd()' as we go.
-Smallest and largest values seen are 'lo' and 'up'.
-Can report column 'standard deviattion'.
+       `sd()` as we go.
+Smallest and largest values seen are 'lo' and `up`.
+Can report column `standard deviation`.

 ```python
 class Num(Col):